 On December 19, 2016, the Company's Board of Directors approved a program to be administered by management that authorized the Company to issue up to 5,000,000 common stock warrants to provide equity incentive to its Channel Partners to motivate and reward them for their services to the Company and to align the interests of the Channel Partners with those of stockholders of the Company.
-The following table summarizes the activity in Channel Partner Warrants during the three months ended March 31, 2018:
+The following table summarizes the activity in Channel Partner Warrants during the six months ended June 30, 2018:

-Y 1 6 Weighted Weighted Average Remaining Contractual Aggregate
+Number of Weighted Average Remaining Contractual Aggregate Intrinsic

-Number of Shares Intrinsic Value
+Shares Exercise Price Life (in years) Value

 Outstanding at January 1, 2018 1,303,832 \$ 1.48 4.50

 Granted 225,000 1.84 4.90

 Exercised - -

 Forfeited (83,986) 1.91 4.50

-Outstanding at March 31, 2018 1,444,846 \$ 1.51 4.79 \$ -
+Outstanding at June 30, 2018 1,444,846 \$ 1.51 4.79

-Exercisable at March 31, 2018 - \$ - - \$ -
+Exercisable at June 30, 2018 - \$ - - \$ -

-In the three months ended March 31, 2018, the Company issued 225,000 common stock warrants to 13 of the Channel Partners.
+In the six months ended June 30, 2018, the Company issued 225,000 common stock warrants to 13 of the Channel Partners.
 The warrants have a performance condition and vest over three years and expire in five years from issuance.
 The exercise prices range from \$1.15 to \$1.99 with a weighted average of \$1.84.
 The performance conditions are generally based on the average number of unique visitors on the Channel operated by the Channel Partner generated during the six-month period from the launch of the Channel Partners operations on theMaven Network or the revenue generated during the period from issuance date through December 31, 2021 Equity grants with performance conditions that do not have sufficiently large disincentive for non-performance may be measured at fair value that is not fixed until performance is complete.
 The Company recognizes expense for equity-based payments to non-employees as the services are received.
 The Company has specific objective criteria, such as the date of launch of a Channel on the Company's platform, for determination of the period over which services are received and expense is recognized.
-In the three months ended March 31, 2018, the Company recorded stock-based compensation of \$136,587 related to these warrants.
+In the three and six months ended June 30, 2018, the Company recorded stock-based compensation of zero and \$136,587 related to these warrants, respectively.